Eldritch Instinct System Reference Document (v0.5)

 Some tomes might contain instructions for casting spells, which take 2d6 days to learn.

-For the First Evocation, the PC must make an MK save.
+For the First Evocation, the PC must make a MK save.
 On a fail, they must either start over and learn the spell from scratch, or they may try again.
 However, if they fail the second save without starting over, all spell costs are multiplied by 1d6 and the Warden rolls on the miscast table.

 Casting a spell can cost MP, WIL, and generate Insight or Broken notches.
 If you cast a spell, but do not have sufficient MP, subtract the remainder from your STR instead.
 You regenerate 1 MP per hour.